 4. The Picture Exchange Communication System (PECS): Like TEACCH, it is also a visual-based approach, but it includes symbols instead of using picture cards.
 Through this treatment, children with ASD learn to communicate and ask questions using different symbols.

 5. Sensory Integration Therapy: This therapy is for children who get upset by things such as certain sounds, bright lights, etc. It can help ASD children deal with sensory information.

-6. Occupational Therapy: This treatment can help the child with ASD in learning regular life-skills such as bathing, feeding, dressing, and more.
-This is a great approach that helps patients to live their lives independently.
-Therapists may also provide sensory integration training that target at sensory-processing difficulties tailor-made for individual child.
+6. Occupational Therapy: This treatment can help the child with ASD in learning regular life skills such as bathing, feeding, dressing and more.
+This is a great approach that helps patients live independently.
+Therapists may also provide sensory integration training that targets at sensory-processing difficulties tailor-made for individual child.

 - Learning life-skills important to live independently